gayverjr/pyemap/docs/algorithms/graph_drawing.rst

    \epsilon = \alpha \exp(-\beta(R-R_{offset}))

-α, β, and :math:`R_{offset}` are hopping parameters, similar to the through-space tunneling penalty function in the Pathways model.
+α, β, and :math:`R_{offset}` are hopping parameters, similar to the through-space tunneling penalty function in the Pathways model [Beratan1992]_.
 All subsequent calculations are performed using the modified penalty functions as edge weights.
 When using default hopping parameters (α = 1.0, β = 2.3, Roffset = 0.0), the edge weights will be equal to the distances